I need human help to enter verification code (office hours only)

 Become a greeter at our High Holidays this year.
 Welcome attendees, and be the first smiling face someone sees when they enter our building!

 Our Men's Club is recruiting volunteers to assist with ushering during the holidays.
-Volunteers will be tasked with showing attendees to their seats, assisting with Beth Torah's annual campaign ask: Shield of David, and being ready in case of emergencies.
-A training will be available for those who volunteer.
+Volunteers will be tasked with showing attendees to their seats, assisting with Beth Torah's annual campaign ask: Shield of David, Israel Bonds, and being ready in case of emergencies.

 Become a Safety Team Volunteer